Posted at Apr 12, 2022 1:18:00 PM by THAT Agency | Share

 Content creation relies on SEO relevance.
-This means figuring out keywords that you want to feature in your blogs, articles, videos, and other content.
+This means working on keyword research that you want to feature in your blogs, articles, videos, and other content.
 These keywords will correspond to searches people make on Google.
 If the Google search is close enough, Google will feature your content more highly as a result.

 Once you've determined your keywords, start implementing them.
 Google scans content for keywords, so place important keywords and key phrases in your title, meta description, URL, and alt tags.
 What are these?

 The title is the title of your content.